ariadnipap/startup-success-prediction-lse/README.md

 ---

-## ⚙️ Tech Stack
+## Tech Stack
 - **Python** (pandas, NumPy, scikit-learn, XGBoost, matplotlib, seaborn, SHAP)
-- **Google Colab** for cloud-based coding and collaboration
 - **GitHub** for version control and documentation
 - **Streamlit (optional)** for final dashboard visualization

 ---

-## 🤝 Team Guidelines
+## Team Guidelines
-- Work on your assigned notebook first before editing others’.
+- Work on your assigned code first before editing others’.
 - Always add clear commit messages.
-- If you’re unsure about GitHub, share your Colab notebook link with Ariadni to upload manually.
 - Weekly syncs will be used to review progress and merge work.

 ---

-## 🧾 Notes
+## Notes
 This repository will evolve each week as we build, evaluate, and document our progress.
 All contributions, analyses, and visualizations will be integrated into the final project report.